ejaramillom/react-reducers-udemy/README.md

     setTimeout is NOT added as a dependency because it's a built-in API (built-into the browser) - it's independent from React and your components, it doesn't change

+# useState vs useReducer

+some general rules

+useState:

+- the main state management tool
+- great for independent pieces of state/data
+- great if state updates are easy and limited to a few kinds of updates

+useReducer

+- great if you need more power. for example an object whose state depents on other components or objects, and also has several states for example created, on hold, approved evaluated, not only true false, or on and off things
+- should be considered if you have related pieces of state/data
+- can be helpful if you have more complex state updates